 OUR STORY SO FAR

-PML was founded in 2004 by a small group of General Practitioners, with the main aim of ensuring that local NHS healthcare professionals had an opportunity to bid for, and provide, innovative primary care services in their local area.
+PML was founded in 2004, as a ‘not-for-profit’ organisation, by a small group of General Practitioners, with the main aim of ensuring that local NHS healthcare professionals had an opportunity to bid for, and provide, innovative primary care services in their local area.

-In the years since it was formed, the organisation has grown and now more than 60% of GP practices in Oxfordshire and 30% of those in Northamptonshire are associated with PML as part of the PML GP Federation.
-We are a ‘not-for-profit’ organisation, which means that all the money we generate through service contracts is reinvested back into providing patient care.
+In the years since it was formed, the organisation has grown and nearly 50% of GP practices in Oxfordshire and 30% of those in Northamptonshire are associated with PML as part of the PML GP Federation.

 We believe that local care providers, who know and understand the health needs of their own patients, and who are used to working collaboratively in their region, can provide the best quality and most cost effective integrated primary care services.
 We work to develop services we know people want and need so that patients get the best care options for their circumstances.

 PML’s business model is unusual, but it is not unique.
 There are other GPs working in a similar way in other parts of the UK and competing well with other private healthcare providers for NHS contracts.
 The PML GP Federation is the largest collaborative group of GPs in Oxfordshire and South Northamptonshire.
-In total, there are 106 GP shareholders in 53 GP practices.
+In total, there are about 100 GP shareholders in almost 50 GP practices.